Measles Cases on the Rise Underscore Importance of Getting the Measles Vaccine

 • People with weakened immune systems

-If you believe you or a loved one has been exposed or show symptoms, call your doctor immediately.
+If you believe you or a loved one has been exposed or show symptoms, call your primary care provider (PCP) immediately.
 It’s important to call ahead before going to the doctor or emergency room so staff can take precautions to reduce exposure to others.

 How do I prevent measles?